 You’ll need to set up a development environment if you want to develop a new feature or component for Home Assistant.
 Read on to learn how to set up.

 If you are using Windows as a development platform, make sure that you have the correct Microsoft Visual C++ build tools installed.
-Check the Windows Compilers section on the Python website for details.
-Validation using
+The installation of the most requirements and validation using

 tox will fail if this is not done correctly.
+Check the Windows Compilers section on the Python website for details.

 Also, make sure to install or upgrade the

 setuptools Python package.
 It contains compatibility improvements and adds automatic use of compilers:

 Install Homebrew, then use that to install Python 3:

 $ brew install python3